-To support external directors serving as Audit and Supervisory Committee members, the Internal Audit Division directly under the Audit and Supervisory Committee and staff belonging to the Audit and Supervisory Committee Office assist in their duties.
+To support external directors serving as Audit and Supervisory Committee members, the staff belonging to the Audit and Supervisory Committee Office directly under the Audit and Supervisory Committee assist in their duties.
 Matters related to appointments, personnel transfers, evaluations, and other matters concerning such staff require prior approval from the Audit and Supervisory Committee.
 This is intended to ensure independence from directors who are not Audit and Supervisory Committee members.
 To allow adequate review of agenda items and other issues to be discussed in meetings attended by external directors serving as Audit and Supervisory Committee members, the Company has established an appropriate information communication system through the secretariat of each conference body, the Audit and Supervisory Committee Office, etc.